 The bill seeks to enhance the authority of consumer-owned utilities in Washington State by allowing them to enter into joint use agreements for the development, ownership, and operation of electric generating facilities and transmission systems.
-It amends several sections of the Revised Code of Washington (RCW), specifically RCW 35.92.052, 54.44.020, 54.16.090, and 43.52.300.
-Key provisions include the insertion of language that permits cities of the first class, public utility districts, and joint operating agencies to collaborate with a wider range of entities, particularly in renewable energy and energy storage.
-The bill also clarifies that agreements can encompass joint ventures and limited liability company arrangements, ensuring that ownership stakes are proportional to financial contributions.
+Key provisions include the insertion of language that permits cities of the first class, public utility districts, and joint operating agencies to collaborate with a wider array of entities, particularly in renewable energy and energy storage.
+The bill also introduces joint venture and limited liability company arrangements, ensuring that ownership stakes in common facilities correspond to each participant's financial contributions.

 Statutes affected: Original Bill: 35.92.052, 54.44.020